-Ofqual confirmed on 30 June that any student unable to receive a centre assessment grade or calculated result, and others who would like to improve their grades, will have an opportunity to take the full suite of GCSE, AS and A-level (including Level 3 Mathematical Studies Core maths) exams in the autumn.
+Ofqual confirmed on 30 June that any student who didn't receive a centre assessment grade or calculated result, and others who wanted to improve their grades, had an opportunity to take the full suite of GCSE, AS and A-level (including Level 3 Mathematical Studies Core maths) exams in the autumn.

 |Exam series||Qualifications||Results day|

 |November 2020||AS |

 AQA Certificate and Level 3 Extended Project

 |November 2020|| all other GCSE subjects ||11 February 2021|